jmarsik/SSASQueryProxy/README.md

 * pass them with Basic authentication
 * or you can use a little trick - manually construct Authorization header with value "Basic XXX" where XXX is BASE64-encoded string "username:password"
+* SSAS only allows specifying username and password in the connection string for MSMDPUMP-based access, therefore if you want to pass authentication this way, you have to specify the server as an URL to MSMDPUMP endpoint; for direct connection the user under which the proxy is running will be used instead

 MDX query: